Baby Starter Kit: What Do You Need?

 Checklist for a summer or winter baby

-If you expect your baby in summer, you will also need:
+If you are expecting your baby in summer, you will also need:

-If your baby arrives in winter, the first outfit should also include:
+If your baby arrives in winter, the starter kit should also include:

-• 1 jacket (there are also some with a foot muff attached, so you have both)
+• 1 jacket (there are also ones with a footmuff attached, so you get both)

 On the road with baby

-• 1 baby car seat to safely transport your child (Take a look at the seat beforehand, install and remove it in the car several times, and fasten and unfasten the straps.)
+• 1 infant car seat to safely transport your child (Take a look at the seat beforehand, install and remove it from the car several times, and fasten and unfasten the straps.)

 • 1 Snuggle Wrap Blanket